-That means the nutrient gets stored in fat tissue in the body and is also best absorbed when consumed along with a source of healthy fat (though most foods that contain vitamin E are fat-rich themselves).
+As a fat-soluble vitamin, vitamin E gets stored in fat tissue in the body and is also best absorbed when consumed along with a source of healthy fat (though most foods that contain vitamin E are fat-rich themselves).

 How Much Vitamin E Per Day Do You Need?

-Vitamin E Recommended Dietary Allowances
+Vitamin E Recommended Dietary Value